-If we are to be sustainable, we must rethink how we will meet our population's growing health need within a more moderate growth platform.
+While health continues to receive a large share of government funding, if we are to be sustainable, we must rethink how we will meet increasing demand for health care within a more moderate growth platform.

 There is no easy solution.
 Savings will be made, not in dollar terms, but in costs avoided through more effective use of available resources and improvements in the health of our population.
 While these gains may be slow, this is the basis on which we will build a more effective and sustainable health system.